IAN-KIPYEGO/Jamii/README.md

 ## Project features

-Here are three key features of my project:
+Here are some key features of my project:

 1. Category-specific Details: